sbslee/pypgx/docs/cli.rst

                                 [--samples TEXT [TEXT ...]] [--exclude]
                                 gene vcf imported-variants

-   Import SNV and indel data for target gene.
+   Import SNV/indel data for target gene.

    The command will slice the input VCF for the target gene to create an archive file with the semantic type VcfFrame[Imported] or VcfFrame[Consolidated].

    Positional arguments:
      gene                  Target gene.
-     vcf                   Input VCF file must be already BGZF compressed (.gz) and indexed (.tbi) to allow random access. imported-variants     Archive file with the semantic type VcfFrame[Imported] or VcfFrame[Consolidated].
+     vcf                   Input VCF file must be already BGZF compressed (.gz) and indexed (.tbi) to allow random access. imported-variants     Output archive file with the semantic type VcfFrame[Imported] or VcfFrame[Consolidated].

    Optional arguments:
      -h, --help            Show this help message and exit.
      --assembly TEXT       Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
      --platform TEXT       Genotyping platform used (default: 'WGS') (choices:
                            'WGS', 'Targeted', 'Chip', 'LongRead').
 When the
                            platform is 'WGS', 'Targeted', or 'Chip', the command will assess whether every genotype call in the sliced VCF is haplotype phased (e.g. '0|1').
 If the sliced VCF is fully phased, the command will return VcfFrame[Consolidated] or otherwise
                            VcfFrame[Imported].
 When the platform is 'LongRead',
                            the command will return VcfFrame[Consolidated] after
                            applying the phase-extension algorithm to estimate
                            haplotype phase of any variants that could not be resolved by read-backed phasing.
      --samples TEXT [TEXT ...]
                            Specify which samples should be included for analysis by providing a text file (.txt, .tsv, .csv, or .list) containing one sample per line.
 Alternatively, you can provide a list of samples.
      --exclude             Exclude specified samples.